noob1958/modlist-maven-plugin/README.md

 </plugin>
 ```

 This configuration would find every module in folder `libs` and its subfolders.
+It would delete jars beginning with "javafx-", exclude jars ending with "-mac", and write the remaining names comma-separated to the new maven session property "my.property.name".
+IDEs may flag the property as an error, but you can just suppress the warning.

 The plugin has two goals (`list` and `help`) and these configuration tags:
 * inputDir: the path to the folder to read, relative to the project's base directory.
 This tag is mandatory.